Shots Fired on Campus

 What You Should Do

-- Assess what is happening and get out of the room or area right away if you can, he said.
+- Assess what is happening and get out of the room or area right away if you can.
 If you are walking outside, keep walking and find protection.

 - Once out of harm’s way, call 911 to let the police know what is going on.